 A student is not allowed to attend school for a designated period of time to prevent spread of the disease, when he or she has contracted one of the diseases the School Health Law (Gakko-Hoken-Anzen-Ho) prescribes as "Gakko Kansen-sho" (such as influenza, measles, whooping cough, German measles, mumps and chicken pox).

-For a new infectious disease, special measures might be taken.
+For a new infectious disease such as new strains of influenza, special measures may might be taken.
 Please check Loyola for any notice from the university.

 If a student has contracted such an infectious disease: